meshackyaro/piggy-vault/frontend/README.md

 ## 📄 License

-This project is part of the Piggy Vault dApp and follows the same license as the main project.
+This project is part of the StackIt dApp and follows the same license as the main project.